 Wisdom teeth are the big teeth in the very back of your mouth that grow in during your late teens or early twenties.
-Not everyone gets wisdom teeth, but most people will get four in total.
+Not everyone gets them, but most people will get four in total.
 Sometimes wisdom teeth grow in straight, but more often than not, they cause problems.
-A dentist might recommend removing wisdom teeth if they are decayed, or are causing pain, infection, or crowding.
+A dentist might recommend removing them if they are decayed, or are causing pain, infection, or crowding.

-Recovery from wisdom teeth extraction usually takes about 4 to 7 days.
+Recovery from this extraction procedure usually takes about 4 to 7 days.
 If the tooth is under the gum, then healing may take longer.
 Ask your dentist if wisdom teeth removal is something you or your teenager should have done.
 It is best to do so sooner rather than later, before any problems arise.

 How do I know if I have wisdom teeth?